COVID-19 News & Temporary Operational Changes

 - We ask guests to come to the pool building 'beach-ready'.
 Guests should shower and change in the cottages before going to the pool and not use these facilities in the building (all of the cottages are a very short walk away from the pool building).

 - The toilet in the pool building should also not be used.

-- The sauna is within the pool building so can only be used during your pre-booked sessions.
+- The sauna is within the pool building so can only be used during your allocated sessions.

 - Sheep, goat and chicken feeding will continue with guests.
 To avoid unnecessary social interaction between guests, sessions will be scheduled and 'by appointment only'.
 There will be two morning sessions (9am and 9:20am) and one afternoon session (approx 5:00pm but could be changed) every day until the end of August.
 We will continue with this at the start of September but trial different options to see what works best as we move out of the school holidays.

 - Guinea pig feeding/handling sessions are temporarily suspended.
 It is impossible to do this without close contact with Beech Farm staff unfortunately.
 When social distancing guidelines change, we will revisit this.